Envy-free Matchings in Bipartite Graphs and their Applications to Fair Division: Bipartite graph structure and envy-free matchings

-\begin{proof}[Proof of Corollary \ref{thm:sufficient}] ~\\ \textbf{Part (a).} Consider the unique partitions $X = X_S\discup X_L$ and $Y = Y_S\discup Y_L$ that exist by Theorem \ref{thm:structure}.
-Parts (d,e) of this theorem imply that $G$ admits a nonempty envy-free matching iff $X_L$ is nonempty.
+\begin{proof} ~\\ \textbf{Part (a).} Consider the unique partitions $X = X_S\discup X_L$ and $Y = Y_S\discup Y_L$ that exist by Theorem \ref{thm:structure}.
+Parts (d,e) of this theorem imply that $G$ admits only an empty envy-free matching iff $X_L$ is empty.
 Hence it is sufficient to show that the graph $(X\discup N_G(X), E)$ is $Y$-path-saturated iff $X_L$ is empty.

 If $X_L$ is empty, then $X = X_S$ and $N_G(X) = Y_S$, so the graph $(X\discup N_G(X), E)$ is $Y$-path-saturated.